omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## fee structure

-Token A to token B trads: 0.3% fee paid in A. This fee will be apportioned among the nodes in [atomic swap payment path](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md)[7], which means although the pool has many many liquidity providers, for each transaction, not all the providers will get paid.
+Token A to token B trads: 0.3% fee paid in A. This fee will be apportioned among the nodes in [atomic swap payment path](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md)[7], which means although the pool has many many liquidity providers, for each transaction, not all the providers gets paid.

 Trackers balance the workload of the whole network: If one node is busy handling HTLC, another node will be selected to be a hop and earns the swap fee.

 If a liquidity provider think the tracker he connects is not fair enough, he may choose another one.
 Each tracker shall publish its path/node selection policy.